raymond-1227/spacemy/README.md

 # spacemyrebooted CSS

-This is an example CSS code for the bot page. (btw i got the owner false banned 937 R3KT so yeah the admin decided to delete my account on spacemy, but anyways i got my friend hosting the profile, so basically he does things to whatever i want but not like roast everyone, i need a place to css ok? **well tl;dr i basically made my friend own my account but i control the content, he manages the account**)
+## About

+This is an example CSS code for the retropective MySpace recreation "spacemy" profile page.

+## Examples

-For live example:
+For live example: (The server of spacemy seem to be dead)

  - Main Profile: [raymond](https://www.spacemy.xyz/profile.php?id=258) (Updated Profile ID from "82" to "258")